AlynxZhou/hikaru-coffee/docs/en/dev/utils.md

 Your site maybe a sub directory, and when you convert sources to docs, you have to add dir prefix for links.
 This helper can receive a prefix and returns you a function that convert `docPath` to a full path for links.
 So you just pass `getPath` to templates and use it when you create a link.
 Recommended this instead handle href yourself.

+**This helper always deal `docPath` as a relative path to `rootDir`, so if you want to handle some path relative to other path, please join them before pass it to this healper.**

 # `getURLFn(baseURL, rootDir = path.posix.sep)`

 - `baseURL`: `String`
 - `rootDir`: `String`
 - Return type: `getURL(docPath = "")`

 Sometimes you need full URL instead a internal path, this help you make up a base URL and a path prefix.
-It calls `getPathFn`.
+It calls `getPath()` to handle path internally.

 # `isCurrentPathFn(rootDir = path.posix.sep, currentPath = "")`